 Alcott won the U.S. Girls Junior Amateur in 1973, but by 1975, at age 19, she was ready to turn pro.
 And she didn't waste any time getting started on the LPGA Tour: Her first victory came in just her third start, at the Orange Blossom Classic.
 She went on to be named Rookie of the Year.

 Three times Alcott would win four tournaments in a year: 1979, 1980 and 1984.
 Her best year came in 1980, when in addition to those four victories she also finished second five times and was in the Top 10 in 21 out of 28 tournaments played.

-In fact, the 1991 Kraft Nabisco Championship was her final victory on the LPGA Tour, and it was at that event that she initiated what is now a tradition of the winner leaping into the greenside lake to celebrate.
+In fact, the 1991 Kraft Nabisco Championship was her final victory on the LPGA Tour, and it was at that event that she initiated what is now called the "Champion's Leap" - the tradition of the winner leaping into the greenside lake to celebrate.